alimoezzi/RemoteQueueManager/README.md

 # RemoteQueueManger
-A python multiprocess program in which processes can be synchronized remotely using python remote manger
+A python multiprocess program in which processes can be synchronized remotely using python remote manager